• Home

 Income properties are small businesses, be prepared

-February 20, 2020 By Walker & Associates Leave a Comment
+February 20, 2020 By Matthew Walker

 When it comes time to rent a property, especially if an owner has never had a rental, they receive a crash course in what it is to own a small business.
 Add into this the sentimental attachment, if it was their primary residence, and you have a tender box waiting for a match that will almost certainly start a fire at some point.
 This is where an excellent property manager becomes an invaluable resource to an income property owner.
 Not only for their expertise in the industry, but for preparing an owner for the crazy things that can happen with a rental, and its occupants.